-Today I want to talk about Meat Temperatures Doneness and How to Tell Without Overcooking it.
+Today I want to talk about Meat Temperatures Doneness and how to tell when your meat is done without under or overcooking it.

-Two quick games of hide and seek with my daughter in the backyard later, and the “DOH” moment hits me.
-I forgot to check the chicken, and by the time I did, I realized I needed to run back to the house to grab a plate which cost me even more of a delay.
+Two quick games of hide and seek later with my daughter in the backyard, and the “DOH” moment hit me.
+I forgot to check the internal temperature of the chicken, and by the time I did, I realized I needed to run back to the house to grab a plate which cost me even more of a delay.

-If I had been using my Bluetooth digital iGrill meat probe that connects directly to my smartphone with their well-built app, I wouldn’t have had this problem.
-I could have been monitoring the meat from anywhere up to 150 feet and been warned when the chicken was about to be done.
+If I had been using my Bluetooth digital meat probe that connects directly to my smartphone with an app, I wouldn’t have had this problem.
+I could have been monitoring the meat from anywhere in the house or backyard and been warned when the chicken was about to be done.